Unleash/unleash-client-python/README.md

 ### Bootstrap

-By default, the Python SDK fetches your feature toggles from the Unleash API at startup.
+By default, the Python SDK fetches your feature flags from the Unleash API at startup.
 If you want to make your SDK more resilient (e.g., during network outages), you can bootstrap the client with a local or remote toggle config.

 How it works:

 - Use a FileCache (or your own BaseCache implementation).

-- Pre-seed it with feature toggles using bootstrap_from_dict, bootstrap_from_file, or bootstrap_from_url.
+- Pre-seed it with feature flags using bootstrap_from_dict, bootstrap_from_file, or bootstrap_from_url.

 - Pass your cache to the UnleashClient on startup.